-In this paper we considered the following view-selection problem: Given a set of queries, a database, and an upper bound on the amount of disk space that can be used to store materialized views, return definitions of views that, when materialized in the database, would satisfy the constraints and reduce the evaluation costs of the queries.
-We focused on practically important range-aggregate queries on star-schema data warehouses.
-We described our approach to obtaining globally optimal sets of views.
-The approach is an IP model that allows us to obtain optimal solutions without having to exhaustively enumerate all possible candidate solutions.
+We studied the following view-selection problem: Given a set of queries, a database, and an upper bound on the amount of disk space that can be used to store materialized views, return definitions of views that, when materialized in the database, would satisfy the constraints and reduce the evaluation costs of the queries.
+We focused on practically important rangeaggregate queries on star-schema data warehouses.
+We described an IP model that allows us to obtain optimal solutions without having to enumerate all possible candidate solutions.
 We presented the formulation of the IP model and introduced an LP relaxation.
-We reported the results of our extensive experiments; the results show the practicality of our approach for problem instances of realistic sizes.
-We experimentally compared our method with a leading heuristic approach in the field [21], and provided a theoretical analysis of the worst-case performance of that approach.
+The results of our extensive experiments show the practicality of our approach for problem instances of realistic sizes.
+We experimentally compared our method with a leading heuristic approach in the field [20], and provided a theoretical analysis of its worst-case performance.